Tacogamerman/Best-Bookmarklet-Menus/README.md

 They are also all stored in one clean ui.

-If any of the buttons on the site are not functioning properly, you can drag them to your bookmarks bar.
+If any of the buttons on the menu are not functioning properly, you can drag them to your bookmarks bar.

 # This repo contains 200+ bookmarklets!